How we keep this honest

 3Proof of the task, not the person

-Before and after of the place, the stocked shelf, the goods beside the receipt.
+Before and after of the place: the cleared park corner, the soaked tree basin, the swept path.
 Every deed carries its own proof rules, and the no-people rule always comes first.